-Many end up not realizing it, but moshi moshi it is said most of the time by the caller, usually who answers says only hai [はい].
-Both can say moshi moshi when you want to draw attention, you are not listening or to check if the person is on the line.
+Many end up not realizing it, but moshi moshi is said most of the time by the caller, usually the answerer just says hey [はい]. both can say moshi moshi when you want to get attention, you're not listening or to check if the person is on the line.

-It is believed that at the time the telephone system was being implemented in Japan, during testing it said “Mousu Mousu", Which literally means" speech speech "as if you were testing the equipment saying, testing 1,2,3 ...
+It is believed that at the time when the telephone system was being implemented in Japan, during testing it was said “mousu mousu”, which literally means “talk talk” as if testing equipment saying, testing 1,2,3…

 Kitsune - Foxes can't speak Moshi Moshi

-A legend says that foxes yokai kitsune who usually turn into humans, cannot speak moshi twice.
-According to folklore, foxes cannot speak words completely, giving rise to the habit of speaking twice moshi.
+A legend says that foxes yokai kitsune that they usually transform into humans, cannot speak moshi twice.
+According to folklore, foxes cannot speak the words completely, giving rise to the custom of speaking twice. moshi.

-Another story is that ghosts can't tell moshi twice, so that expression was used twice to scare ghosts or yokai to answer the phone.
-If someone didn't speak moshi twice, it was probably a ghost.
+Another story is that ghosts can't tell moshi twice, so this expression was used twice to scare the ghosts or yokai to answer the phone. if someone didn't speak moshi twice, it was probably a ghost.

-Sagittarius from Fairy Tail has the habit of ending her sentences with moshi moshi.
-He probably uses this termination to get attention, just like dattebayo from Naruto.
-Who doesn't remember the Zelda drawing link say "Excuse me Princess?".
-The word moshi moshi it can also mean excuse me, it is as if Sagittarius was saying: “Excuse!
+Fairy Tail's Sagittarius has a habit of ending his sentences with moshi moshi.
+He probably uses this ending to get attention, just like the datebayo from naruto.
+Who doesn't remember the Zelda drawing Link saying “Excuse me Princess?”.
+The word moshi moshi can also mean excuse me, it's as if Sagittarius is saying, "excuse me!
 I'm speaking...”.

-On December 16, 1890, phones were first introduced in Japan.
-Today, that date is the day of the phone denwa no hi [電話の日].
-At the time, only wealthy people could pay over the phone.
-Being rich, they were used to talking badly about others.
+On December 16, 1890, telephones were first introduced in Japan.
+Today, that date is telephone day denwa no hi [電話の日].
+At the time, only rich people could pay over the phone.
+Being rich, they were used to badmouthing others.

 It used to be said Hi Hi [おいおい] when answering the phone.
-The person on the other end would respond with Hai, you gozaimasu [はい、良うございます] which means something like “Yes, I am ready“, Meaning that the person receiving the call is ready to speak.
+The person on the other end would respond with Hai, you gogaimasu [はい、良うございます] which means something like “Yes, I am ready“, meaning the person receiving the call is ready to speak.

-That Hi Hi ended up irritating the operators, which made the custom move to moushimasu that later became mousu mousu and finally moshi moshi it began to be used by female telephone operators, and in the end it was chosen as a general greeting.
+That Hi Hi ended up irritating the operators, which made the custom move to moushimasu which later became mousu mousu and finally moshi moshi it began to be used by women telephone operators, and in the end it was chosen as the general greeting.

 The person who made the change was Shigenori Katougi (加藤木重教).
-He was an electrician at the Ministry of Engineering and started working for Anaka Seisakusho (田中製作所).
-He traveled to the United States in 1889 to study his telephone system.
+He was an electrician at the Ministry of Engineering and went to work for Anaka Seisakusho (田中製作所).
+He traveled to the United States in 1889 to study its telephone system.

 Japanese phone phrases

-Below are some Japanese phrases to learn how to speak on the phone:
+Below are some Japanese phrases to learn to talk on the phone:

 Tanaka-san no otaku desu ka?

 もしもし山田医院です。 Moshimoshi Yamada iindesu.
-Hi, this is Dr. Yamada's office.
+Hello, this is the office of Dr. Yamada.

 Yes it is.